-Cross Hill Trail is a 0.3 mile lightly trafficked out and back trail located near Castroville, TX that features beautiful wild flowers.
+Cross Hill Loop Trail is a 1.1 mile lightly trafficked out and back trail located near Castroville, Texas that features beautiful wild flowers.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash